Universal Remote for ONN Roku TV: Setup & Codes

 Many brands offer universal remotes compatible with ONN Roku TVs:

-• ONN Universal Remotes: Given you have an ONN Roku TV, an ONN universal remote is often a natural choice.
-They are readily available and come with specific programming instructions and codes.
-Some models, like the ONN 6-device universal remote, receive positive reviews for ease of use and compatibility [cite: 4 (Walmart)].
+• ONN Universal Remotes: An ONN universal remote is a natural choice for an ONN Roku TV.
+They are widely available with specific programming instructions and codes.
+Models like the ONN 6-device universal remote are well-regarded for ease of use and compatibility [cite: 4 (Walmart)].

-• GE Universal Remotes: GE offers a range of universal remotes that are widely compatible with Roku TVs and other devices [cite: 1 (Walmart), 2 (Home Depot)].
+• GE Universal Remotes: GE offers a range of universal remotes broadly compatible with Roku TVs and other devices [cite: 1 (Walmart), 2 (Home Depot)].

-• RCA Universal Remotes: Another popular and reliable brand, RCA remotes are often recommended as alternatives and provide broad compatibility [cite: 1 (concise_search), 2 (concise_search)].
+• RCA Universal Remotes: RCA remotes are popular, reliable, and provide broad compatibility, often recommended as alternatives [cite: 1 (concise_search), 2 (concise_search)].

 Step-by-Step: Programming Your Universal Remote for ONN Roku TV

-Programming your universal remote doesn’t have to be a headache.
-Most remotes offer two primary methods: direct code entry and automatic code search.
+Programming your universal remote is straightforward, typically using direct code entry or automatic code search.

 Before You Start